 What to Do When You Get an Offer of Representation

-When you first get an offer of representation (see a previous post on this topic), send an email to all the other agents who have your partial or full.
+When you first get an offer of representation, send an email to all the other agents who have your partial or full.
 More often than not, in today’s really busy climate, you’ll probably get another offer by doing this.

 Agents want the hot commodity and will likely chase a writer they know already has an offer — that means someone else thinks they’re good, too!
-(Occasional truth: some busy agents screen their slush pile by focusing on the writers who email to say they’ve gotten offers…that way the agent knows which projects are worth reading.)
+(Occasional truth: some busy agents screen their slush pile by focusing on the writers who email to say they’ve gotten multiple offers from literary agents…that way the agent knows which projects are worth reading.)

 Getting Offers From Multiple Literary Agents